-In addition, growing pressure on industry players to follow stringent timelines has increased the demand for outsourcing of research activities.
+In addition, growing pressure on market players to follow stringent timelines has increased the demand for outsourcing of research activities.
 Even government organizations are outsourcing their clinical trial activities to CROs so that they can carry out the clinical trials with the required infrastructure, expertise, and minimize cost and timelines.
 In 2015, the Canadian Federal Budget made an investment of USD 1.33 billion for the Canada Foundation for Innovation (CFI).

 To request a sample copy or view summary of this report, click the link below: